Janitor Job Description, Duties, and Responsibilities

 What Does a Janitor Do?

-A Janitor is a person assigned with the responsibility of cleaning and maintaining buildings such as hospitals, schools, hotels and residential accommodation.
+A Janitor is responsible for cleaning and maintaining buildings such as hospitals, schools, hotels, and residential accommodation.
 Apart from cleaning which is their main task, they also perform certain security duties.

 The job description of a janitor entails cleaning the outdoors and indoors of schools, office buildings, hospitals, and other public or private organization facilities.

 They perform most of their functions indoors but sometimes it could be outdoors with tasks which include mowing lawns, sweeping walk-paths, and clearing outdoor waste bins.

 Janitors usually carry out cleaning tasks in the evening when office buildings or other facilities have been vacated.